-We have audited the financial statements (the "financial statements") of 6PM Holdings p.l.c. (the "Company") and of the Group of which it is the parent, set out on pages FS-1 to FS-45, which comprise the statements of financial position as at 31 October 2019, and the statements of total comprehensive income, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements (the "financial statements") of 6PM Holdings p.l.c. (the "Company") and of the Group of which it is the parent, set out on pages 11 to 51, which comprise the statements of financial position as at 31 October 2020, and the statements of total comprehensive income, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the financial statements give a true and fair view of the financial position of the Company and of the Group as at 31 October 2019, and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU), and have been properly prepared in accordance with the requirements of the Companies Act, Cap.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company and of the Group as at 31 October 2020, and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union ("EU"), and have been properly prepared in accordance with the requirements of the Companies Act, Cap.
 386 (the "Act").